- Anatolian Shepherd Breeding Selection Criteria

 "Turkish Shepherds' Dogs" is their uniquely superior flock-guardian ability.

-Breed for Proven Superior Genetic Health and Superior Overall Confirmation
+Breed for Proven Superior Genetic Health and Superior Overall Conformation

 After eliminating all Anatolians except for those with proven livestock working